Can Hyperbaric Oxygen Therapy Treat Lyme Disease?

 Hyperbaric Oxygen Treatment involves the inhalation of 100% pure oxygen while sitting in a hyperbaric suite which is pressurized with air to above atmospheric levels.
 During these sessions, oxygen levels in the body’s tissues rise to 10-15 times over that of normal conditions.
 In the 1990s, researchers at Texas A&M University found that HBOT treatments proved effective in treating Lyme Disease, because the higher pressurized atmosphere produced oxygen levels that killed off the bacterium that cause the disease.
 Chinese researchers also reported that they eliminated Lyme disease symptoms in a patient from Taiwan using HBOT treatments after treatments using antibiotics had failed.

-Treatments at Aviv Clinic increases inter vascular oxygen concentration to 1,500 times more than normal diffusion into the regular tissues, including the protective biofilm, eradicating the spirochaetes.
+Part of the Aviv Medical Program, the treatments at Aviv Clinic increases inter vascular oxygen concentration to 1,500 times more than normal diffusion into the regular tissues, including the protective biofilm, eradicating the spirochaetes.
 The results with current patients indicate the spirochete that causes Lyme disease cannot live in an oxygen-rich environment.

 HBOT treats many of the neurological conditions associated with Lyme Disease, leading to less fatigue, better energy, more sleep and less joint pain.
 HBOT also supports maintaining healthy cognitive function as we age and our bodies become less efficient at processing oxygen.
 HBOT enhances both brain and body performance by boosting patient’s access to oxygen.